HortPlus-NZ/fullstack-coding-challenge/README.md

 Test that you have set everything up correctly by browsing to the app url with the port number included eg `https://5000-yellow-seahorse-90du6iw7.ws-us13.gitpod.io/` - remember this url is an example, your GitPod url will be different but should work the same.

 You should expect to see this:

 <img width="1171" alt="Screen Shot 2021-07-07 at 3 21 50 PM" src="https://user-images.githubusercontent.com/12945777/124695375-2d3b7a00-df37-11eb-8d1f-555a9d81e9ff.png">

 ## Development
-When developing you need to start the backend and the front end.
+When developing you need to start the backend and the frontend.

 **Backend**
 To start the backend run the command below - Note if you have just followed the setup process, the backend will already be running!